Idaho set to ban Biological boys from girl sports

-In addition, The Representative from Idaho Falls still backs Title IX provisions but from her own experience shares, girls simply develop at different levels and in different ways.
+Also, The Representative from Idaho Falls still backs Title IX provisions, but from her own experience shares, girls develop at different levels and in different ways.

 Across the country, 18 states already have similar laws on the books.
-In conclusion Idaho could make it 25 as 6 other states are also considering the law this year.
+In conclusion, Idaho could make it 25 as 6 other states also consider the law this year.

 Read More: Idaho Set to Ban Biological Boys from Girls Sports | https://newsradio1310.com/idaho-set-to-ban-biological-boys-from-girls-sports/?utm_source=tsmclip&utm_medium=referralhow the girls feel.

 Sorry, there are no polls available at the moment.